sm86/libra/language/transaction-builder/generator/README.md

 # Transaction Builder Generator

-A *transaction builder* is a helper function that converts its arguments into the payload of a Libra transaction calling a particular Move script.
+A *transaction builder* is a helper function that converts its arguments into the payload of a Diem transaction calling a particular Move script.

 In Rust, the signature of such a function typically looks like this:
 ```rust